 Pork Baader FatPork Baader Fat

 Pork fat that is processed using the BAADER food processing machinery is guaranteed to be high quality.
 The machine can run up to 200 parts per minute and operates in a waterless manner.
 It also consistently skins the pork without lowering the meat’s flavor or yield.
 We provide BAADER-processed pork fat and you can be sure they will meet or even exceed expectations.

 Pork back fat, also known as fatback, is a cut of meat that’s taken from the back of a pig.
 It is commonly used for food processing.
 It has a layer of fat under the skin, which makes it an important ingredient in preparing food such as sausages.
 It needs to be ground up and mixed to pork meat which adds a boost of juicy flavor.
 This is commonly used to make patty, chorizo, longanisa, lumpia and siomai.

 Pork Back SkinsPork Back Skins

-Pork skin is popular simply because it is delicious when deep friend.
+Pork back skin is popular simply because it is delicious when deep friend.
+It is used for the common chicharon, a thin type of chicharon which has only skin in it.
 The crunchiness of fried pork skin is simply satisfying, especially when paired with drinks.
 The skin on a pork back is highly delightful.
 For your pork back skin requirements, we can are here to help.
 Let us know your specifications and we will supply you with the best pork back skin!